sred9/final-hugo-docs/content/en/_index.md

 <div class="mast">
 <h2>Fast in every way that matters</h2>
 <p>Gatsby is a free and open source framework based on React that helps developers build blazing fast websites and apps</p>
+<p>Our curriculum is free and supported by a passionate open source community.</p>
 </div>

 <div class="mast">